Interfaces for Python

 - When checking whether an object is already registered, use identity comparison, to allow adding registering with picky custom comparison methods.

 - Made a reference to OverflowWarning, which disappeared in Python 2.5, conditional.

-The adapter-lookup algorithim was refactored to make it much simpler and faster.
+Refactor the adapter-lookup algorithim to make it much simpler and faster.

-Also, more of the adapter-lookup logic is implemented in C, making debugging of application code easier, since there is less infrastructre code to step through.
+Also, implement more of the adapter-lookup logic in C, making debugging of application code easier, since there is less infrastructre code to step through.

 - A bug in multi-adapter lookup sometimes caused incorrect adapters to be returned.